Last updated: July 13, 2026

-Bordering Lake Michigan, Chicago is among the largest cities in the United States.
-Hosting historic, bold architecture and a killer skyline views, the windy city makes for a great vacation destination!
+Bordering Lake Michigan, Chicago is one of the largest cities in the United States.
+We love the historic, bold architecture and killer skyline views.
+That’s why we think the windy city makes for a great vacation destination!

-Our TMMH Team has put together our favorite Chicago tips on what to see, where to eat, and what to do to help you plan the perfect weekend trip.
-So, if a visit to the windy city is on your bucket list, you won’t want to miss these great attractions!
+We’ve put together our favorite Chicago tips on what to see, where to eat, and the best places to stay in Chicago to help you plan the perfect weekend trip.

-- Best Things to See and Do in Chicago:
+- Best Things to do in Chicago on a Quick Trip

 - Must-see Chicago Attractions